Replacing the front brake pads

 Replace deformed or heavily corroded springs

-If movement is difficult, lubricate the caliper guide pins with consistent grease.
+If movement is difficult, lubricate the caliper guide pins with grease.

-To do this, remove the guide pin, lubricate it grease, and then lubricate the protective cover of the finger with grease.
+To do this, remove the guide pin, lubricate it with grease, and then lubricate the protective cover of the pin with grease.

-Lubricate the second guide finger and its cover in the same way.
+Lubricate the second guide pin and its cover in the same way.
 Install the guide pins in the reverse order of removal.

 Replace the guide pin protective boots if they are hardened, deformed or torn.